Principled Pruning of Bayesian Neural Networks through Variational Free Energy Minimization: Parameter pruning

-The approximation in \eqref{eq:bmr-q}, resulting from the unavailability of the exact posterior distribution, leads to estimation errors for the variational free energy difference.
-For Bayesian neural networks, the accumulating effects of this approximation lead to a divergence between the approximated and actual difference in variational free energy.
-Simultaneously, because the probabilistic model is changed during pruning, the obtained variational posterior $q(\bm{\theta})$ no longer is guaranteed to be located in a stationary point of the variational free energy, which was obtained after training.
+The approximation in \eqref{eq:bmr-q}, resulting from the unavailability of the exact posterior distribution, leads to estimation discrepancies for the VFE difference.
+For BNNs, the accumulating effects of this approximation lead to a divergence between the approximated and actual difference inVFE.
+Simultaneously, because the probabilistic model is changed during pruning, the obtained variational posterior $q(\bm{\theta})$ no longer is guaranteed to be located in a stationary point of the VFE, which was obtained after training.

 In order to cope with these problems, we propose an update to BMR by using an iterative process where we do not use BMR solely as a post-hoc method but incorporate it into the training stage of BNNs, similarly as in \cite{graves_practical_2011, riera_dnn_2022}.
-We summarize this iterative procedure in Algorithm~\ref{alg:bmr}.
+The process starts by training the BNN until convergence of the VFE.
+It then computes the VFE changes $\Delta\mathrm{F}_\theta$ for all $\theta\in\bm{\theta}$ individually and greedily prunes the parameters where $\Delta \mathrm{F}_\theta \leq 0$.
+The process of training and pruning is repeated until no more parameters can be pruned.
+This iterative procedure is formalized in Algorithm~\ref{alg:bmr}.

 \ifIEEE